Salmon Wallet App

 Keys stay with you

 Your private keys are encrypted on your device.
 Protected by your password.
 Never shared.
 Never accessible to us.
+Because custody should stay with the user.

 Privacy by defaultPreview